 About Nonya Grenader Architects

-Nonya Grenader has received the American Institute of Architects highest honor — inclusion in its prestigious College of Fellows, often abbreviated FAIA — a designation shared by only three-percent of its members.
+Nonya Grenader has received the American Institute of Architects’ highest honor—inclusion in its prestigious College of Fellows, often abbreviated FAIA—a designation shared by only three percent of its members.
 She is the principal of Nonya Grenader Architects, a small firm that works on residential and civic restoration projects.
 Sam Grenader joined the firm in 2014, six years after receiving his master’s from the Columbia University Graduate School of Architecture.
 Nonya Grenader has taught at the Rice University School of Architecture since 1994.
 She is a professor in practice and the associate director of the Rice Building Workshop, which focuses on affordable housing and architectural community engagement in Houston’s Third Ward.
-Grenader will receive the AIA Houston 2017 Lifetime Achievement Award at its annual December holiday party.
+Grenader received the AIA Houston 2017 Lifetime Achievement Award at its annual December holiday party.

 Like many great architects, Grenader’s interest in design extends to her home, which received a Design Award for Residential Architecture from AIA Houston in 2009.
-The 1,800-square-foot house is raised with a pier-and-beam foundation, which gives it a treehouse feel, and adds privacy and flood protection.
-The house is linked by bridge to a small studio nearby, and allows for natural use of the elements with multiple rows of awning-style windows.
+The 1,800 square feet house is raised with a pier-and-beam foundation, which gives it a treehouse feel and adds privacy and flood protection.
+The house is linked by a bridge to a small studio nearby and allows for natural use of the elements with multiple rows of awning-style windows.
 An L-shaped home at 823 Shirkmere designed by Grenader was included on the Rice Design Alliance 2017 Spring Architecture Tour, titled “Living in Floodplains.”
-The house, in the deed-restricted Timbergrove Manor neighborhood of mostly ranch-style homes, had an elevated first-floor plate designed for buildings in floodplains.
+The house, located in the deed-restricted Timbergrove Manor neighborhood of mostly ranch-style homes, had an elevated first-floor plate designed for buildings in floodplains.
 The main windows were configured to face north, which helped the L-shape maximize proper airflow, avoid excess heat from the nearby railway, and provide privacy for the backyard pool.

 Shane Cook Designs